dhrubajyoti98/HPPWB/README.md

 export COUNT=500000000
 ```

-&rarr; To re-run the benchmark after changing the parameter values in the ```bench_parameters.config``` file, there is no need to recomplie the source - You can run the benchmark again using the command shown previous point.
+&rarr; To re-run the benchmark after changing the parameter values in the ```bench_parameters.config``` file, *there is no need to recomplie the source* - you can run the benchmark again directly.

 ## Sample Output